aloknecessary/react-progress-stepper-ts/.github/ISSUE_TEMPLATE/pull_request_template.md

 _Mandatory_

-- [ ] I have Reviewed Figma Designs?

-- [ ] I have read and understood the Story.
+- [ ] I have read and understood the Requirement.

 - [ ] There are no any erroneous console logs, debuggers or leftover code in my changes.